Corporate Counsel Jobs in USA with Visa Sponsorship

 Which visa works best for Corporate Counsel positions?

-H-1B is most common for corporate counsel roles since they qualify as specialty occupations requiring legal expertise.
+H-1B visa is most common for corporate counsel roles since they qualify as specialty occupations requiring legal expertise.
 O-1 can work for lawyers with extraordinary achievements like major case victories or legal scholarship.
 EB-2 provides a direct green card path for experienced counsel.

 What makes a Corporate Counsel role qualify for H-1B sponsorship?